rocktronica/heartballoon.wedding/sections/registry.md

 ### What's a hashtag?!

 A hashtag is a way for us to share photos with each other quickly on Instagram.
-Upload your photo to your Instagram account.
-Add the hashtag to your photo when you post it.
+Upload your photo to Instagram using your personal account.
+Add the hashtag to your photo and post it.
 Search the hashtag to see all the photos with that hashtag.

 ### Are kids invited?